novoda/novoda/style-guides/swift/README.markdown

 ### Use of Self

-For conciseness, avoid using `self` since Swift does not require it to access an object's properties or invoke its methods.

 Always use `self` for property names in initializers.
 Otherwise, avoid using `self` unless its use is required by the compiler: